Names and places altered to protect privacy; A true story, published with permission.

 Sometimes in the afternoon, he’d take a break from doing nothing and dig some weeds out of the lawn.
 He watched some TV, but mostly he read, and prayed and did nothing.
 When he met with the Doctor they agreed that he could return to work half-time for a while and see how it goes.
 He’d been off work for over seven weeks during some critical projects.
 His bosses had been incredibly understanding and coworkers had pitched in to cover for him.
 During it all he never once worried about his job; he figured that was God’s problem now, and in the process he realized that God had granted him financial freedom.
 Freedom from the weight of the responsibility.
 He realized he was never in control of his providence to begin with and it could all be gone in an instant no matter how prudent and conscientious he was.

 Somewhere along the line Danny’s volatile temper dissipated as well.
 Perhaps it was the release of pressure.
 Perhaps the improved sleep.
 Perhaps it was God’s sovereign hand.
 Perhaps it was simply his mood being elevated to normal levels.
 Perhaps it was all of these combined to some greater or lessor degree.
-But one of Danny’s most joyful moments was the day the subject came up as he was driving them to school and his middle son told him, “Yeah, Dad, but you’re not like that anymore.”
+But one of Danny’s most joyful moments was the day the subject came up as he was driving the two youngest to school and his son told him, “Yeah, Dad, but you’re not like that anymore.”

 A New Man